johnshaw21345/Multi-LOUPE/README.md

 # Multi-LOUPE
 Python Implementation of Multi channel LOUPE for diffusion MRI Images

+# Note
+This is the code of the draft commited to ISMRM 2025.
+The parameters.py is mostly unused but untouched to avoid bugs.

 # Citation
 * Deep-learning-based Optimization of the Under-sampling Pattern in MRI
 C. Bahadir‡, A.Q.
 Wang‡, A.V.
 Dalca, M.R.
 Sabuncu.